aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-exportation/_index.md

     }
 }
 ```
 **Explanation:**
-- `addChart` method is used to insert a Pie chart.
+- `addChart` inserts a Pie chart.
-- Parameters include the type of chart and its position/size on the slide.
+- The parameters define the chart type and its position/size on the slide.

-### Feature 3: Export Chart Data to External Workbook
+### Feature 3: Generate Excel from Chart
-Exporting data allows for further analysis outside PowerPoint.
+Exporting the chart data lets you **generate excel from chart** for deeper analysis.

 #### Overview
 This feature demonstrates exporting chart data from a presentation to an external Excel workbook.

-#### Step-by-Step Implementation
+#### Step‑by‑Step Implementation
 **Export Data**
 ```java
 import com.aspose.slides.IChart;